 Otherwise, you can run the risk of injury from doing deadlifts.

-Rather, be in a rush to lift heavier weights.
+So, never be in a rush to lift heavier weights.
 Instead, be in a rush to go slow, and gradually increase your deadlift weight.

 Keep learning as much as possible about how to perform proper form deadlifts.

-Do I have to say it again?
+Be careful!
+Do I have to repeat it?

 Yes, be careful when doing any deadlifts or squats.
 Especially, full-body compound free-weight movements using higher-weight poundages.

 You are not going to be in much danger if you do wrist curls or arm curls with light weights.